some-natalie/some-natalie/_posts/2023-02-16-kubernoodles-pt-3.md

 mount: /dev/sda2: can't find in /etc/fstab.
 ```

-And here's what's streamed to the logs immediately - our presence has been noted! :bangbang:
+And here's what's streamed to the logs immediately - our presence has been noted!

 ```console
 🚀 process runners/defaults-xh5cc-runner-8w4hb /bin/sh -c "clear; (bash || ash || sh)"